futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "Advanced creative workflow",
       "explanation": "Limitations birth innovation; refine your ritual for relentless output.", "practice": [
-        "Limit your template to a lean track count — Constraints increase focus and decision speed.", "Finish a 90-second idea — Building a backlog of sketches feeds the EP."
+        { "action": "Limit your template to a lean track count", "justification": "Constraints increase focus and decision speed." }, { "action": "Finish a 90-second idea", "justification": "Building a backlog of sketches feeds the EP." }
       ],
       "goal": "Generate three draft ideas for the EP by day 270", "course_rec": {